 Description And Comments

 When it opened in 1999, Rock 'n' Roller Coaster was Disney's answer to the roller-coaster proliferation at Universal's Islands of Adventure and Busch Gardens theme parks.
 Exponentially wilder than Space Mountain or Big Thunder Mountain in the Magic Kingdom, Rock 'n' Roller Coaster is an attraction for fans of cutting-edge thrill rides.
 Although the rock icons and synchronized music add measurably to the experience, the ride itself, as opposed to sights and sounds along the way, is the focus.
 The Rock 'n' Roller Coaster offers loops, corkscrews, and drops that make Space Mountain seem like the Jungle Cruise.
 What really makes this metal coaster unusual, however, is that first, it's in the dark (like Space Mountain, only with Southern California nighttime scenes instead of space), and second, you're launched up the first hill like a jet off a carrier deck.
 By the time you crest the hill, you'll have gone from 0 to 57 miles per hour in less than three seconds.
 When you enter the first loop, you'll be pulling five g's.
-By comparison, that's two more g's than astronauts experience at liftoff on a space shuttle.
+By comparison, that's two more g's than astronauts experienced at liftoff on a space shuttle.

 Reader opinions of Rock ’n’ Roller Coaster are predictably mixed, colored invariably by how the reader feels about roller coasters.
 First, from a mother of two from High Mills, New York: